thomasdiggs/Project_Euler/README.md

 # Project Euler

-A collection of solutions for problems on ProjectEuler.com written in C#.
+A collection of solutions for problems on ProjectEuler.com.